silverblaze404/influxdb-proxy/README.md

 - `proxy.port`: Port for the proxy server (default: 8087)
 - `proxy.host`: Host interface to bind to (default: "localhost")
+- `proxy.base_path`: Base path prefix for all routes (default: "/")
+  - Example: Setting to "/proxy" makes endpoints available at `/proxy/query`, `/proxy/write`, etc.
+  - Useful for mounting the proxy behind reverse proxies or in containerized environments
 - `proxy.disable_query_filtering`: Disable all query filtering (default: false)
 - `proxy.whitelisted_ips`: List of IP addresses/CIDR ranges that bypass all filtering rules
 - `proxy.blacklisted_ips`: List of IP addresses/CIDR ranges that are filtered even when `disable_query_filtering` is true